 How Many Calories Are in a McDonald’s Shamrock Shake?

-According to mcdonalds.com, our green friend clocks in at 530 calories and 15 grams of fat.
-On the plus side, it’s low sodium (160 milligrams) and high protein (11 grams).
-Oh and for the record, these numbers are for the 12-ounce serving—that’s a size small.
+According to mcdonalds.com, a small-size order of our dear green friend clocks in at 460 calories and 13 grams of fat.
+On the plus side, it’s low sodium (150 milligrams) and relatively high protein (10 grams).

-Jump up to the 16 ouncer, and you’re looking at 660 calories and 19 fat grams; the large shake, at 22 ounces, has 820 calories and 23 fat grams.
+Jump up to the medium, and you’re looking at 560 calories and 16 grams of fat, while the large shake has 800 calories and 22 fat grams.
 For comparison, the average six-ounce filet mignon has about 350 calories and 16 grams of fat.
 (I’m assuming that’s for a steak that’s not drowned in butter, but still.)

 I’m not nudging you to abstain, by the way.
 But I figure but if you hit the drive through and order one of these bad boys, you should at least know what you’re getting into.
-And, you know, perhaps you’ll plan to go for a run that day.
+And, you know, perhaps adjust the rest of your meals accordingly

-By the way, if you ask your Mickey D’s server to hold the whipped cream and cherry, you’ll save about 80 calories.
+By the way, if you ask your Mickey D’s server to hold the whipped cream, you’ll save about 80 calories.
 Hey, it’s something.

 Like what you’re reading?
 Stay in touch with Be Well Philly—here’s how: